rmsmportier/Python_Base/chapter1.md

 ---
+title       : Base Chapter
-title       : Insert the chapter title here description : Insert the chapter description here attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+description : Auto Inserted Template attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

---- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:658e4c624a
+--- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:7ce347b7bc
 ## A really bad movie

 Have a look at the plot that showed up in the viewer to the right.
 Which type of movies have the worst rating assigned to them?